solgenomics/breedbase_dockerfile/README.md

 username: admin
 password: password
 ```
-Please login and change the password of the admin user!!
+Please login and change the password of the admin user.

 Most configuration is handled in the `sgn_local.conf` file.
 Just edit the corresponding configuration line in the file to change your database name, species, ontology, mason skin, etc.